 The use of information and communication technology is an integral part of our curriculum and is a key skill for everyday life.
-Computers, IPad’s, notebooks, programmable robots, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
-At Highfield Primary School we recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.
+Computers, tablets, programmable robots, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
+At Highfield Primary School we recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the knowledge and skills needed to enable them to use it effectively.

 We believe that ICT and computing: